-Tom Riding recalls below the movement of a batch of Blackburn built single decker tramcars to Blackpool in 1984.
+In 2015 the late Tom Riding recalled below the movement of a batch of Blackburn built single decker tramcars to Blackpool in 1984.

 "I borrowed a long low height trailer in April 1984 from my good friend Don Parkin the then managing director of Smiths of Eccles.